-Figure 5.1 - Main Menu Screen
+Figure 5.2 - Main Menu Screen

-This is the first screen displayed after the HMI completes the Power-Up Sequence.
-It displays the PosiDrive logo as well as the Force Control Industries, Inc. contact and copyright information.
-It will also show the name of the application at the top of the screen.
-Along the bottom of the screen there are three touch buttons that access different submenus.
+This is the first screen displayed after the HMI completes it's Power-Up Sequence.
+It shows the Force Control Industries, Inc. logo together with contact and copyright information.
+It will also show the name of the Application at the top of the screen.

+Along the bottom of the screen there are three touch buttons that access different sub-menus.
-"Run" Button - This button accesses the Run Screen, which provides manual and automatic controls for the servomotor.
-(See Section 5-3 for more detailed information.)

-"Set-Up" Button - This button accesses the Setup Menu Screen, which is used to configure the parameters and settings of the servo amplifier.
-(See Section 5-4 & Section 6 for more detailed information.)

-"Status" Button - This button accesses the Status Screen, which monitors the servo amplifier.
+- "Run" Button This button accesses the Run Screen, which provides manual and automatic controls for the Servomotor.
+(See Section 5-3 for more detailed information.) - 2.
+"Set-Up" Button This button accesses the Set-Up Menu Screen, which is used to configure the parameters and settings of the Servoamplifier.
+(See Section 5-4 for more detailed information.) - 3.
+"Status" Button This button accesses the Status Screen, which monitors the Servoamplifier.
 Some of the monitored items include Current Fault, Fault History and Motor Current.
 (See Section 5-5 for more detailed information.)

-Figure 5.2 - Functional Relationship of Menu Screens

-5-3 Run Screen
+5-3 RUN SCREEN